 - Trainees are capped at a certain number of clients.
 This means that they are usually available to provide appointments more frequently than the clinical staff.

 - All trainees are being supervised by an experienced supervisor who meets with them weekly.
 Although the focus of the supervision session is on the performance of the trainee, the client has the benefit of two individuals consulting about their case rather than just one.

 - These graduate trainees are still students which provides them with a bit more understanding of the current concerns and complications that arise in a student’s life.

 Can I get a letter for a comfort animal or a medical withdrawal?

 There are some types of letters that are outside the scope of our services.
 This would include letters for comfort animals.

-Providing medical withdrawal letters is a service that must occur within the context of an on-going therapeutic relationship.
+Providing medical withdrawal letters (Medical WIthdrawal Policy) is a service that must occur within the context of an on-going therapeutic relationship.
 CAPS does not provide letters based solely on an intake or initial visit.
 On rare occasions, a CAPS clinician may provide a medical withdrawal letter to an ongoing client.
 This decision depends on the nature of the letter requested, the time frame, compliance with therapy, and the counselor’s professional opinion.